RevathiSaba/jsondiff/README.md

 # jsondiff
-Simple python to compare to two json files
+Simple python utility to compare to two json files